-- 1. Describe the purpose and importance of research in nursing. - 2.
-Describe how theory, practice and research are related. - 3.
-Identify a question from nursing practice that can be answered by research. - 4.
-Describe the role of nurses in research. - 5.
-Apply critiquing criteria for the critical analysis of the following sections of a research report: research problem and purpose, literature review, theoretical/conceptual framework, variables, research questions and hypotheses, research design, ethical components, population, sample, and sampling procedures. - 6.
-Compare the major characteristics, strengths and limitations of quantitative and qualitative research. - 7.
-Explain the meaning of internal and external validity of research. - 8.
-Develop a systematic approach for reading and critical analysis of selected components of published research. - 9.
-Describe the four levels of measurement. - 10.
-State the purpose of descriptive statistics. - 11.
-Critically analyze the descriptive statistics used in published reports. - 12.
-Discuss the types, advantages, and limitations of data collection methods used in both quantitative and qualitative nursing research methods. - 13.
-Identify the criteria for determining the validity and reliability of measurement tools. - 14.
-Discuss the criteria for determining confirmability of findings in a qualitative study. - 15.
-Identify appropriate data collection methods for various qualitative and quantitative designs. - 16.
-Differentiate data analysis methods for both quantitative and qualitative research. - 17.
-Identify the purpose of and appropriateness of commonly used inferential statistics. - 18.
-Distinguish between type I and type II errors and their effects on findings. - 19.
-Differentiate between the meanings of statistical significance and clinical significance. - 20.
-Apply critiquing criteria for an analysis of a complete research report. - 21.
-Develop a systematic approach for reading and critical appraisal of multiple published research reports in their entirety. - 22.
-Determine the applicability of knowledge gained from research for evidence-based practice. - 23.
-Identify the role of a nurse in promoting research activities and using knowledge from research in the practice settings. - 24.
-Discuss issues including barriers and facilitating factors influencing the advancement of nursing research and evidence-based practice
+- 1. Discuss the types, advantages, and limitations of data collection methods used in both quantitative and qualitative nursing research methods. - 2.
+Identify the criteria for determining the validity and reliability of measurement tools. - 3.
+Discuss the criteria for determining confirmability of findings in a qualitative study. - 4.
+Identify appropriate data collection methods for various qualitative and quantitative designs. - 5.
+Differentiate data analysis methods for both quantitative and qualitative research. - 6.
+Identify the purpose of and appropriateness of commonly used inferential statistics. - 7.
+Distinguish between type I and type II errors and their effects on findings. - 8.
+Differentiate between the meanings of statistical significance and clinical significance. - 9.
+Apply critiquing criteria for an analysis of a complete research report. - 10.
+Develop a systematic approach for reading and critical appraisal of multiple published research reports in their entirety. - 11.
+Determine the applicability of knowledge gained from research for evidence-based practice. - 12.
+Identify the role of a nurse in promoting research activities and using knowledge from research in the practice settings.

+13. Discuss issues including barriers and facilitating factors influencing the advancement of nursing research and evidence-based practice